dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 Scopes `s1`, `s2`, `s3` form a nested chain where `s1` is parent of `s2` and `s2` is parent of `s3`.

-__Note:__ In DryIoc a singleton scope is not a part of scope chain.
+__Note:__ In DryIoc a singleton scope is not a part of the scope chain.

-In absence of scope context, all the nested scopes are exist and available __independently__, so you may resolve from any nested scoped container any time getting a different instances from the different scopes.
+In absence of scope context, all the nested scopes exist and available __independently__, so you may resolve from any nested scoped container any time to get different instances from the different scopes.

 Now we add `ScopeContext` to the mix: